vitiral/simple-quality/tools.md

 specify it all together.

-Let's get this out of the way first: except for some of the simplest possible libraries user/developer documents should **not** be your only design documents!
+Let's get this out of the way first: except for some of the simplest possible libraries, user/developer documents should **not** be your only design documents!
 The things your users are concerned about should almost never be the implementation details of your project, and unless your library is so simple that all design decisions fit in